webtactics/behealthy/pages/what-we-do.md

-## Naturopath Joan Goldsmith and BeHealthy place an emphasis on a preventative approach to healing and treating the cause and causes of a disease state. ##
+## Naturopath Joan Goldsmith and BeHealthy take a preventative approach to healing and treating the cause and causes of a disease state. ##

 This approach is in contrast to the modern medical approach of simply naming and treating the symptoms by prescribing drugs or performing surgery.